mnieber/gen/README.md

 used in the project description, they are able to:

 1. imagine the structure of the project
-2. determine tools and software that needs to be installed
+2. determine tools and software that need to be installed
 3. create a minimal configuration for these tools
 4. progressively fill in more details to make the system work as suggested